 “Oh, one of those…”

 Yes, one of those.
 Want to know what he does?
 It’s not sexy, but it’s a great career.
-He is an electrician… or, I should say he owns a small business focusing on residential and small commercial electric installation and repair jobs.
+He is an electrician… or, I should say he owns a small business focusing on residential and small commercial electrical installation and repair jobs.
 He built his business from the ground up in a manner that almost anyone can do if they want to.
 His story is along the lines of the tortoise and the hare – slow and steady wins the race.
 It just takes time, hard work, and a continuing desire to learn and improve.

 He started as an electrician’s apprentice out of high school, achieved his license, and eventually started his own business.
-He now employs a couple people who are following in his footsteps.
+He now employs a couple of people who are following in his footsteps.
 The best part is his job will never go away.
 People will always need electricians.
 And plumbers, and landscapers, and mechanics, and dozens of other jobs which don’t require a degree.
 But these jobs require an education and hard work.
 These folks have marketable skills and provide services people need.
 Many of these jobs also require licenses and certifications which require study and continuing education.